 Manchester United and Chelsea are the two most successful clubs of the Premier League era and as you’d expect they’ve had some ding-dong battles down through the years.

-With these old foes about to do battle once again tonight at Stamford Bridge, we’ve put together a list of five of their best encounters…
+With these old foes about to do battle once again today at Stamford Bridge, we’ve put together a list of five of their best encounters…

 Chelsea 5-0 Man United – 1999

 Chelsea were doing numbers on Manchester United long before Roman Abramovich’s millions came in to set them up as one of the biggest teams in football.
 Sure, United had Massimo Taibi in nets for this one but it was still a side that was unbeaten in 29 going in to this fixture and featured such big names as Stam, Scholes, Beckham, Cole and Yorke.